gethop-dev/hydrogen.duct-template/README.md

 ##### Warning!
-Until further notice, usage of `+hydrogen/figwheel-main` profile will require two manual fixes in `project.clj`:
+Until further notice, usage of `+hydrogen/figwheel-main` profile will require some manual fixes in `project.clj`:
 1. The are two conflicting dependencies: `hydrogen/module.cljs` and `duct/module.cljs`.
 Please remove the latter one.
+2. `[duct/module.web "0.7.0"]` doesn't have recent enough version of `jetty`.
+Please upgrade it to at least `[duct/module.web "0.7.1"]`
-2. Because of yet unidentified issue, even though `resource-paths` include `target/resources`, the compiler will complain about `target/resources/<project name>` not found on classpath.
+3. Because of yet unidentified issue, even though `resource-paths` include `target/resources`, the compiler will complain about `target/resources/<project name>` not found on classpath.
 Please add add path too.